Straw-Hat-Hacks/ai-transparency-stamp/README.md

 About the stamp: https://straw-hat-hacks.github.io/ai-transparency-stamp/

-You choose from the following categories:
+You choose from the following categories to use as options for the text and image respectively:

 ### **Text Options**
 - `Human-written`